shrey6162/Questionnaire.github.io/README.md

           ➢ If the participant is a new one then he has to fill the registration form.
 Now valid username and password will assign to the user.
 Using that he can enter into the system.<br><br>
 RULES AND CATEGORY SELECTION:<br>
             This   provides the students with a set of rules and regulations to be followed while attending the quiz.
 It is useful for the user who is new to the online process so that they can have a clear idea of what has to be done. <br><br>
-•	QUESTION BANK:<br>
+QUESTION BANK:<br>
             This   provides the students a set of multiple-choice questions<br><br>
 RESULT GENERATION:<br>
             The result of the corresponding student is generated based on his, her performance in the test.
-The result is generated at the end of the quiz.<br>
+The result is generated at the end of the quiz.<br><br>
 NOTICE BOARD:<br>
-            All the new announcements and notices are published here from here the student can view and respond to them.<br>
+            All the new announcements and notices are published here from here the student can view and respond to them.<br><br>
 MEETING DESCRIPTION:<br>
-            It displays list of all the upcoming meeting/classes with their joining link and details of their schedule.<br>
+            It displays list of all the upcoming meeting/classes with their joining link and details of their schedule.<br><br>

 **[⬆ Back to Index](#index)**